bioinformatics-ca/EPI_2021/epi2020_module5_lab.md

 * First, we will learn how to use the IHEC Data Portal's tools to fetch feature tracks of interest.
 * Second, we will explore ChIP-Seq peak prediction files (in bed format) to discover motifs using HOMER.
-* Third, we will use these datasets with the GREAT GO enrichment tool to do functions prediction.
+* Third, we will use an IHEC dataset with the GREAT GO enrichment tool to do functions prediction.
 * Last, we'll explore and launch a few jobs on the Galaxy web platform.

 ### Local software that we will use

-**You should already have an open connection to your Compute Canada session, either through JupyterLab, or through a terminal ssh session.**
+**You should already have an open connection to Compute Canada, either through JupyterLab, or through an ssh terminal session.**

 * A web browser
 * scp or WinSCP to transfer results from Compute Canada to your computer